ICube-Robotics/iiwa_ros2/README.md

 - Robot : `IP = 192.170.10.2`, `SubnetMask = FFFFFF00`
 - Control PC : `IP = 192.170.10.5`, `SubnetMask = FFFFFF00`

-For further instructions concerning the installation and setup of FRI, please refere to KUKA FRI documentation.
+For further instructions concerning the installation and setup of FRI, please refer to KUKA FRI documentation.

 **Step 2:** This step consists in installing the `iiwa_ros2.java` application from the `iiwa_sunrise` directory in the `application` package of your robot Sunrise Project.
 This application allows you to establish a communication with the control PC and initialize one of the following control modes:
-- `POSITION` - position and velocity commands can be passed to the robot and exectued, the robot sends its current status
+- `POSITION` - position and velocity commands can be passed to the robot and executed, the robot sends its current status
-- `TORQUE` - torque commands can be passed to the robot and exectued, the robot sends its current status
+- `TORQUE` - torque commands can be passed to the robot and executed, the robot sends its current status
 - `MONITORING` - no commands can be passed to the robot, the robot only sends its current status

 **NOTE:** Depending on you application, the following parameters need to be tuned in the application:
 - `INITIAL_POSITION` (default: same as `iiwa_description/config/initial_positions.yaml`) - the initial joint configuration of the robot/
 - `CLIENT_IP` (default: `192.170.10.5`) - IP of the control PC allowed to send data to the robot.
 - `TS` (default: 5ms) - Communication period.
-The robot throws an Error if no data recieved during the specified period.
+The robot throws an Error if no data received during the specified period.

 **NOTE:** For torque mode, there has to be a command value at least all 5ms.